Business Agility – an inside job

 Now of course, sometimes mimicry can be a successful strategy for the early stages of transformation.
 Pryor may never have become the phenomenon he became had he not learnt his craft copying Cosby.

-Sometimes we must emulate and test practices that worked “over there” as a way of gaining momentum.
-Trying them on might also help us to see who we are and who we are not.
-However, we must avoid getting addicted to the hit of ‘getting it right’.
+Sometimes, we must emulate and test practices that worked “over there” as a way to gain momentum.
+Trying them on also helps us to see who we are and who we are not.
+However, we must avoid getting addicted to the hit of ‘getting it right’ that can come from working with frameworks.
 We must avoid the feel-good of scoring well on external maturity tests or checking off the to-dos of the consultants’ blueprint.
-No, meaningful culture change comes from a eudemonic pursuit of excellence in how we orient ourselves towards our customers and our colleagues.
-It doesn’t come from a hedonic, status-enhancing pursuit of implementing a ‘recognised’ framework.
+No, the real growth, innovation and sustainible change comes in working it out for ourselves.
+If your goal as an organisation is to differentiate yourself through your culture, then going within is the surest way to find something unique.

 Are you ready to throw out the manuals and start thinking for yourself?